jaiteshp/CS6100-Christofides-ShortCutting-Heurisitcs/README.md

-# A C++ implementation of the Christofides algorithm for instances in TSPLIB format
+# C++ implementation of Short-cutting heurisitcs for Christofides' algorithm

 To clone the repo and its dependencies (submodules):
 ```